pretix/pretix/doc/api/resources/teams.rst

-name                                  string                     Team name all_events                            boolean                    Whether this team has access to all events limit_events                          list                       List of event slugs this team has access to can_create_events                     boolean can_change_teams                      boolean can_change_organizer_settings         boolean
+name                                  string                     Team name all_events                            boolean                    Whether this team has access to all events limit_events                          list                       List of event slugs this team has access to require_2fa                           boolean                    Whether members of this team are required to use
+                                                                 two-factor authentication
+can_create_events                     boolean
+can_change_teams                      boolean
+can_change_organizer_settings         boolean